Germany debacle the culmination of long Brazil decline

 TACTICAL FOULS

-Scolari himself has often been criticized for employing tactical fouls, although he has pointed out that other Brazilian coaches do it as well.
+Scolari himself has often been criticised for employing tactical fouls, although he has pointed out that other Brazilian coaches do it as well.

 Fernando Calazans, a veteran columnist in the daily newspaper O Globo, railed against the current generation of coaches in his column on Wednesday.